bauxiteDYS/SM-NT-Name-Manager/README.md

 # SM-NT-Name-Manager - Sort of experimental.
-Sourcemod Plugin for Neotokyo that stores a default name for every client, can automatically change to that name to prevent fake-nicks
+Sourcemod Plugin for Neotokyo that stores a default name for every client, can automatically change to that name to prevent fake-nicks.
+Supports automatically renaming all clients or only specific ones using the `sm_forcename` command.

 `sm_storename` : Store a default name for a client.
 Usage: `sm_storename <target_client> <new_name>`